How an online search for abortion pills landed this woman in jail

 In fact, geofencing has already been weaponized against abortion.
 In 2015, John Flynn, the CEO of Copley Advertising in Boston, became a hero to abortion opponents for creating a geofencing strategy in which he sent advertisements with messages like “You Have Choices” and “You’re Not Alone” directly to patients’ mobile devices while they were waiting in a Planned Parenthood clinic.
 In a 2017 settlement with the state of Massachusetts, Flynn agreed to stop using the geofencing technology at Massachusetts healthcare facilities.
 But that prohibition only applies to Massachusetts.

 As advertisers become more adept at targeting consumers using a plethora of data available about our locations, and as we ourselves become ever-more digitally connected, our online footprint could easily form the basis of a prosecution’s case.
 If a pregnant woman is at a substance abuse center, for example, her phone will know.
-Pregnant people who struggle with substance abuse have already been targeted for criminalization, particularly in anti-abortion states like Tennessee and Alabama.
+Pregnant women who struggle with substance abuse have already been targeted for criminalization, particularly in anti-abortion states such as Tennessee and Alabama.
 Armed with granular location data, prosecutors could follow a similar path.

 “We remain hopeful because we have to be”